 The system works in the following way:

-- Conversation practice takes place every other week
+- Conversation practice takes place every 2-3 weeks

 - All dates and times are posted in GMT

 - Students are to select a time that is suitable for them and set a reminder

 - Log into the platform and join the conference room via Zoom at least 5 minutes prior to the start time.

 Please take a moment at your next meeting with students to go over this information with them and to underline the importance of engagement and time management.